gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 # Importing geographic datasets into elm-vegalite

 This tutorial leads you through the workflow for importing spatial datasets into elm-vegalite, and therefore into litvis documents.
-If the dataset you wish to import is a shapefile, the process involves the following steps (and if it is already in geoJson format, just jump to step 3).
+If the dataset you wish to import is a shapefile, the process involves the following steps (and if it is already in geoJSON format, just jump to step 3).

 - Change the shapefile's projection to use longitude/latitude coordinates with the WGS84 ellipsoid.
-- Convert the shapefile into a [geoJson](http://geojson.org) file.
+- Convert the shapefile into a [geoJSON](http://geojson.org) file.
 - Identify the attribute field you wish to store and associate it with an id.
-- Convert from geoJson to [topoJson](https://github.com/topojson/topojson).
+- Convert from geoJSON to [topoJSON](https://github.com/topojson/topojson).
 - Simplify geometry to reduce file size
 - render file with elm-vegalite